 Fit and Functionality

-Expecting an ultra-tight fit to fit its ultralight image, we were happily surprised how versatile a size medium fit a 5'10", 165-pound, skinny mountaineer's frame.
+Expecting an ultra-tight fit to fit its ultralight image, we were happily surprised how versatile a size medium fit a 5 foot, 10-inch, 165-pound, skinny mountaineer's frame.
 The Distance feels comfortable as a stand-alone outer layer over any base layer and easily pulls over a synthetic puffy.
 And when it comes to running in warmer weather, this jacket feels as light as air with plenty of room to move.
 The ultralight material means the jacket feels billowy in a steady wind, and in particular, the hood whips around during a ski descent or in a heavy crosswind.

 The Distance is a minimally built jacket.
-The main difference between the two, and where this jacket loses points is that it looks like a minimalist jacket: the material is see-through to the point where it causes lapses in self-confidence.
+The main difference between the two and where this jacket loses points is that it looks like a minimalist jacket: the material is see-through to the point where it causes lapses in self-confidence.
 That being said, the Distance is purposefully built for endurance adventures.
 An elastic hem on the hood means it can be pulled over a climbing helmet without unzipping the jacket.
-Full elastic cuffs keep sleeves in place, and single drawcord cinches both the hood and the hem when the weather calls for the jacket to be sealed up tight.
+Full elastic cuffs keep sleeves in place, and a single drawcord cinches both the hood and the hem when the weather calls for the jacket to be sealed up tightly.

 What makes this new jacket a standout is the revolutionary engineering technique developed by Green Theme International, creating a DWR that is fused into the fabric.
 This new manufacturing process uses no water and is completely PFC-free, making it incredibly eco-friendly compared to traditional methods.

 While a few months of testing isn't quite enough time to test their claims of never needing to refresh the jacket's DWR, the Distance does not seem to support superior water-repellency.
 In a drizzle, the material will bead off some water, but by the end of our hose test, this jacket soaked through the shoulders and neck, a disappointing outcome.